agraef/agraef.github.io/README.md

 * [sclsyx](https://bitbucket.org/agraef/sclsyx) is a little Pure script which helps you create MIDI Tuning Standard (MTS) sysex or MIDI files from musical tunings in Manuel Op de Coul's [Scala](http://www.huygens-fokker.org/scala/) format.
-It can also print the sysex messages in a human-readable format on the terminal, from where you can copy and paste the data into DAWs which support manual entry of sysex messages. **NEW!** This program is also available as a Pd external in the [pd-smmf](https://bitbucket.org/agraef/pd-smmf) package, see above.
+It can also print the sysex messages in a human-readable format on the terminal, from where you can copy and paste the data into DAWs which support manual entry of sysex messages.
+This program is also available as a Pd external in the [pd-smmf](https://bitbucket.org/agraef/pd-smmf) package, see above.